feelinglovelynow/ace-graph-database/README.md

       id: 'NodeQuery',
       node: 'Movie',
       prop: 'matrix',
-      x: { // intellisense below changes based on id and node above, if x is not defined, all nodes and all their none relationship props will be in the response
+      x: {
         $o: {
-          findByUid: '_:Matrix' // option: response.matrix will only have the matrix object b/c this option is set, without this find, an array of all movies would be in the response
+          // Without this find, an array of all movies will be in the response.
+          // With this find, only the matrix object will be @ response.matrix
+          findByUid: '_:Matrix'
         },
-        uid: true, // put uid into the response @ response.matrix.uid
+        uid: true,
         name: true,
-        actors: {
+        actors: { // Since no props are defined w/in actors, all none relationship Actor props (uid, firstName, lastName) and the new props (fullName, bonus) will be in the response
           $o: {
-            filterByPropValue: [ { prop: 'firstName' }, 'doesNotEqual', 'Laurence' ], // respond with actors other then Lauence, filterByPropProp is also available where the 2nd index of this array is a prop
-            sort: { prop: 'salary', how: 'dsc' }, // sort actors by salary
+            sort: { prop: '_salary', how: 'dsc' }, // sort actors by salary
-            limit: { count: 2, skip: 1 }, // skip the first actor then show the next 2
+            limit: { skip: 1, count: 2 }, // skip the first actor then show the next 2
-            flow: [ 'filterByPropValue', 'sort', 'limit', 'newProps' ], // do options in this order
+            flow: [ 'sort', 'limit', 'newProps' ], // do options in this order
-            newProps: {
-              bonus: { // add bonus prop to each actor
+            newProps: { // add these props to each actor
+              fullName: { add: [ { prop: 'firstName' }, ' ',  { prop: 'lastName' } ] },
+              bonus: { // (Salary / 12) + 1000
-                multiply: [
+                add: [
-                  0.7,
-                  { divide: [ { prop: 'salary' }, 12 ] }
+                  { divide: [ { prop: '_salary' }, 12 ] }
+                  1000,
                 ]
               },
-              fullName: { add: [ { prop: 'firstName' }, ' ',  { prop: 'lastName' } ] }, // add fullName prop to each actor
             }
           },
-          uid: true, // put Actor.uid into response @ response.matrix.actors[i].uid
-          _uid: true, // put actsInMovie._uid into response @ response.matrix.actors[i]._uid
-          _salary: { alias: 'salary' }, // put actsInMovie._salary into response @ response.matrix.actors[i].salary
         }
       }
     },

-    // RelationshipQuery --- { actsInMovie: { _uid: 'abc', _salary: 9001, star: { ... }, movie: { ... } }
-    {
-      id: 'RelationshipQuery',
-      relationship: 'actsInMovie',
-      prop: 'actsInMovie',
-      x: {
-        $o: {
-          all: true, // response.actsInMovie will have all not relationship props (_uid, _salary)
-          findByAnd: [ // return the first actor that fulfills all criteria [ { prop: '_salary' }, 'greaterThan', 90 ],
-            [ { prop: 'name' }, 'doesNotEqual', 'Carrie-Anne Moss' ],
-          ]
-        },
-        actors: {
-          $o: { alias: 'star', all: true }, // option: response.actsInMovie[i].star rather then response.actsInMovie[i].actors
-        },
-        actsIn: {
-          $o: { alias: 'movie', all: true }, // option: response.actsInMovie[i].movie rather then response.actsInMovie[i].actsIn
-        }
-      }
-    }
   ]
 })
 ```